• Project

 Expect significant delays during peak travel times!

-Once construction begins, bridge deck work will be performed by working on half of each bridge deck at a time.
+Construction work will be performed by working on half of each bridge deck at a time.
 To create a safe work zone, temporary traffic barrier will be placed down the center of the bridge, and traffic will be reduced and shifted from three lanes down to two narrow lanes (10 feet and 10.5 feet wide) and narrow shoulders.

-Additionally, the speed limit will be reduced from 70 mph down to 60 mph through the work zone and reduced again down to 45 mph along the bridge.
+Additionally, the speed limit will be reduced from 70 mph down to 60 mph through the work zone, and reduced again down to 45 mph along the bridge.

 Southbound Interstate 5 Dike Access Road Bridge Traffic Configuration During Construction